nextcloud/notifications/docs/ocs-endpoint-v1.md

-user | string | User id of the user that receives the notification datetime | string | ISO 8601 date and time when the notification was published object_type | string | Type of the object the notification is about, that can be used in php to mark a notification as resolved object_id | string | Type of the object the notification is about, that can be used in php to mark a notification as resolved subject | string | Translated short subject that should be presented to the user message | string | (Optional) Translated potentially longer message that should be presented to the user link | string | (Optional) A link that should be followed when the subject/message is clicked
+user | string | User id of the user that receives the notification datetime | string | ISO 8601 date and time when the notification was published object_type | string | Type of the object the notification is about, that can be used in php to mark a notification as resolved object_id | string | ID of the object the notification is about, that can be used in php to mark a notification as resolved subject | string | Translated short subject that should be presented to the user message | string | (Optional) Translated potentially longer message that should be presented to the user link | string | (Optional) A link that should be followed when the subject/message is clicked